 Jackie Bresnahan, M.S., OTR/L earned her Master’s Degree in Occupational Therapy 2012 from Tufts University.
 She has practiced occupational therapy in a variety of settings, including three years as a school-based therapist.
 Jackie has worked with children with a wide array of diagnoses, including significant experience working with children with Autism Spectrum Disorders.
 She has a passion for continuing to expand her knowledge-base in the field of occupational therapy, and has completed courses in the Handwriting Without Tears Curriculum, visual rehabilitation, and the Get Permission approach to feeding.
 She is also an AOTA certified fieldwork educator.
 Jackie is committed to a team approach to help children succeed.

-ANI ANDERSON (SPEECH THERAPY CLINICAL LEAD)
+ANI ANDERSON (SPEECH THERAPY CLINICAL MANAGER)

 Andrea Anderson, MS, CCC-SLP, earned her Master’s degree in Communication Disorders from the University of Redlands in 1995.
 Her pediatric speech therapy experience has been gained across varied settings including a pediatric internship at Rancho-Los Amigos National Rehabilitation Center.
 Andrea has provided clinic based therapy for children to adults and home based therapy as a part of early intervention programs for many families in Santa Monica and the South Bay since 2001.
 She has been a presenter for the Infant Development Association, “Edu-play”, and Regional Center on the topic of Language and Play.
 She developed a social skills program for children with Autism and emphasizes targeting functional communication exchanges across settings.
 Andrea’s therapeutic approach focuses on each child’s unique profile of strengths and needs while incorporating evidence based practices.
 She finds joy working with children and supporting them in reaching their greatest communicative potential.

-Mei Shiotsu, M.A., CF-SLP, earned both her Bachelor’s Degree and Master’s Degree in Speech-Language Pathology from California State University, Long Beach.
+Mei Shiotsu, M.A., CCC-SLP, earned both her Bachelor’s Degree and Master’s Degree in Speech-Language Pathology from California State University, Long Beach.
 Throughout her academic career, she gained pediatric experience in private practice and school settings.
 Mei has completed assessments and implemented individual and group therapy for children with a variety of diagnoses and speech/language disorders including Autism, Down syndrome, phonology and articulation disorders, expressive/receptive language delays, fluency and social skills.
 She has also worked with children and adolescents affected by disability in family camp and church settings.
 Mei loves working with children and their families, and she enjoys creating a fun learning environment for each child.